Eoghan Stokes: Airdrieonians

-On the 20th August 2020, Stokes signed for Scottish League One side Airdrieonians.
+On 20 August 2020, Stokes signed for Scottish League One side Airdrieonians.
 Upon signing for the club, Stokes looked to clarify to the club's supporters that his position has mainly been in an attacking midfield role and not a striker as widely reported.
-He made his debut for the club on the 7th October 2020 in a 2–0 Scottish League Cup loss to Alloa Athletic and remained at the club until May 2021, having made 13 appearances for the club.
+He made his debut for the club on 7 October 2020 in a 2–0 Scottish League Cup loss to Alloa Athletic and remained at the club until May 2021, having made 13 appearances for the club.

 Dumbarton

 After leaving Airdrieonians, Stokes joined Scottish League One side Dumbarton in June 2021.
-He scored his first goal for the club on the 11th August 2021 in a 3–2 defeat at home to Rangers B in the Scottish Challenge Cup, his first goal since 2019.
+He scored his first goal for the club on 11 August 2021 in a 3–2 defeat at home to Rangers B in the Scottish Challenge Cup, his first goal since 2019.
 Stokes scored five goals in nine starts and 20 substitute appearances for the Sons, before being released by the club in May 2022 following their relegation to Scottish League Two.

+Christchurch United

+In January 2023, Stokes moved to New Zealand, joining Southern League side Christchurch United, where he would also take on the role of Assistant Academy coach for the clubs underage teams.
+He scored 15 goals in 16 appearances as the club won the 2023 Southern League.
+On 10 September 2023 he was part of the team that won the 2023 Chatham Cup, defeating Melville United on penalties, with Stokes scoring his penalty in the shootout.